Sameerakhatoon/SamOS/docs/chapters/Ch112-backspace.md

 ## Edge case

 If both `terminal_row` and `terminal_col` are 0 the function bails out - we treat that as "screen is empty, nothing to erase".
 This matches the book.

+## Why this chapter exists

+0x08 byte routes to terminal_backspace rewriting the cell behind the cursor.

+## How the change lands

+terminal_writechar branch + new terminal_backspace helper in src/kernel.c.

+## Regression test

+tests/47 asserts the raw 08 20 byte pairs AND VGA BS-XYZ render.

+## Commit

+Original landing: ch118 terminal backspace (see `git log --oneline` for the actual hash on your branch).